Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 Do smart homes work when the internet is down?

-It depends.
-Local controllers and local automations can keep working offline.
+It depends on your controller and automations.
+Local controllers and local rules can keep working offline.
 Cloud-only setups often degrade significantly without internet.

 Why do my Wi-Fi smart devices disconnect?